Email to EML Conversion Using Microsoft Graph API and C#

 Command Description

-.Filter("hasAttachments eq true") Filters the email messages to only include those that have attachments, reducing data fetch scope.
+.Filter("hasAttachments eq true") Reduces the scope of the data fetch by filtering the email messages to only include those that have attachments.

 // Initialize GraphServiceClient